Swing Trading on Betfair: Bigger Profits, Less Stress

 Characteristics:

-- Target progressive odds movements
+- Target significant odds movements, not micro-fluctuations

-- More strategic, less frantic
+- More strategic, less reactive than scalping

 Why Swing Trading Works